basic mathematics image

 Understanding car financing

-Understanding car financing, some of the basic terms used when finacing a car, and some of the basic mathematics involved is the goal of this lesson.
+Understanding car financing is the goal of this lesson.
+You will become familiar with some of the basic terms used when financing a car and some of the basic mathematics involved as well.

-Most people who buy a car cannot pay cash at the time of purchase, so the common thing to do is to make a down payment.
+Most people who buy a car cannot pay cash at the time of purchase, so the common thing to do is to make a down payment and fill out a car loan application form.

 A down payment means that you can trade in an old car, or give some money out of your pocket, or both.